Exploring Redwood National and State Park | OK, Which Way?

 The often present fog made a walk to the World War II Radar Station eerie and a bit damp

 Built in 1942/43, the radar station was disguised as a farmhouse and is listed in the National Register of Historic Places.
-Not only was guarding the Pacific coastline becoming increasingly important after the attacks on Pearl Harbor and the Aleutian Islands, but because Japanese submarines fired upon Santa Barbara, British Columbia, and Fort Stevens.
+Not only was guarding the Pacific coastline becoming increasingly important after the attacks on Pearl Harbor and the Aleutian Islands, but also because Japanese submarines fired upon Santa Barbara, British Columbia, and Fort Stevens.

 Redwood National and State Park Radar Station B-71 | OK, Which Way?